 4. A personal interview at John Carroll University for those who successfully complete the first three steps to determine the winner of the scholarship.
 This one-hour interview will be conducted during the month of March, depending upon the convenience of the applicants and staff.

 5. All material and questions should be directed to:

 Castellano Scholarship Committee

 Department of Classical & Modern Languages & Cultures

 John Carroll University

-Materials mey be submitted through e-mail or US mail.
-In either case, letters of recommendation should come directly from the teacher.
+Materials may be submitted through e-mail or US mail.
+In either case, letters of recommendation and exam materials should come directly from the teacher.